SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 * [top part no spacer](/prototype2/parts/Proto2.1-top-no-spacer.stl)

 and also for both types:
-* 8x M2x25 (might require to shorten some screws a bit, also depending on the type)
+* 8x M2 (you can shorten screws if needed)
+  * 4x at least 16 mm for the bottom
+  * 4x at least 24 mm for the top for type A or 12 mm for type B

 **Made for Raspberry Pi 2 Model B. Other full size boards should fit as well with some adjustments to the I/O part.**